animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I walked around, wearing my light sweatpants (black) and white-spotted grey shirt, in a state of wisdom that I carried with me to the lunch tables, couch/piano/TV lounge area with big window, and different classes and activities they hosted, where Hudson saw me share my thoughts and speak through a wisdom — made much more wise than I could forge in writing now by the "flying colors" of maybe-some-transcendent-plane-of-consciousness but definitely benzos making me high and drunk, in tune with energies without fear — and I probably seemed like a little Aang the Last Airbender, legitimate, no pretenses.

-That's probably what gave Hudson that impression, because when I messaged him later, how he was doing, my texts sounded much less "Starman" and much more awkward nerdy guy who doesn't know, so he stopped replying after some time, probably forgot about me, possibly.
-I don't make assumptions.
-He was really nice.
+That's probably what gave Hudson that impression, because when I messaged him later, how he was doing, my texts sounded much less "Starman" and much more awkward nerdy guy who doesn't know, so he stopped replying after not many texts.

+He sat with us, played Guitar Hero with us, was chill/non-threatening with Sarah and me, attended those classes with us, had depression.

 ### My trauma